- General Information

 No, because all motor vehicle records are classified as “protected.”
 See Privacy of Motor Vehicle Records for more information.

-The Tax Commission's Motor Vehicle Enforcement Division will investigate to determine whether or not an odometer law has been violated.
+The Tax Commission’s Motor Vehicle Enforcement Division will investigate to determine whether or not an odometer law has been violated.
 Your attorney can advise you on possible civil remedies.
-To register a complaint, follow this link.
+To register a complaint, use TC-451, Original Complaint Report.